luvth/pyrfetch/README.md

 ### Problems ? : Here is some known issues :

-- Problems with psutil : u need to install psutil via pip3, pip , pipx
+- Problems with psutil : You need to install psutil via pip3, pip , pipx

   ```
   pip3 install psutil
   ```

-- Problems with python : U may need to install python or a newer version
+- Problems with python : You may need to install python or a newer version

   ```
   sudo apt install python3